SpongePowered/SpongeDocs/source/plugin/buildsystem.rst

 Choosing a Build System
 =======================

-Build system such as Gradle_ or Maven_ can manage the build process of your projects.
+Build systems such as Gradle_ or Maven_ can manage the build process of your projects.
 As an independent tool from your IDE, you can use them to manage your dependency on SpongeAPI or other plugins and give other people an easy way to build your plugin from the source.

 .. note::
     SpongeAPI does **not** require using a build system for creating plugins, however we strongly recommend using one.
-    Except the short explanation at `Creating a plugin without a build system`_, the following parts will assume you're using a build system which can manage the dependencies for you.
+    Except the short explanation at `Creating a plugin without a build system`_, the following parts will assume you're using a build system, which can manage the dependencies for you.

 Generally, you can use any build system which supports *Maven dependencies*, which is a standard supported by the majority of build systems for Java projects.
-The following sections will focus on Gradle_ and Maven_ which are the two most common choices as build systems.
-If you're unsure which one to use we recommend using Gradle_ as build system which is also used for the Sponge projects and provides the best integration for Sponge plugins.
+The following sections will focus on Gradle_ and Maven_, which are the two most common choices as build systems.
+If you're unsure which one to use we recommend using Gradle_ as it is also used for the Sponge projects and provides the best integration for Sponge plugins.

 Gradle
 ======
-Gradle_ is using Groovy_-based scripts for configuring projects.
-A Gradle_ project typically consists out of a ``build.gradle`` file in your project root directory which tells Gradle_ how to build the project.
+Gradle_ uses Groovy_-based scripts for configuring projects.
+A Gradle_ project typically consists of a ``build.gradle`` file in your project's root directory, which tells Gradle_ how to build the project.

 .. tip::
     Refer to the `Gradle User Guide`_ for the installation and a general introduction of concepts used in Gradle_.
 If